 At the turn of the 20th century, the world was gripped by a plague pandemic that had spread from China to port cities around the globe.
 So when a 41-year-old San Franciscan named Wong Chut King died of a particularly violent disease in March 1900, there were worries that the pandemic had finally reached U.S. soil.

-After examining samples from King’s autopsy, the head of the city’s Marine Hospital Service confirmed those fears: the plague had come to America.
+After examining samples from Wong’s autopsy, the head of the city’s Marine Hospital Service confirmed those fears: the plague had come to America.
 And unfortunately, it never left.

 The Plague Presented a Threat to California's Economy